ori-11/The-Discording-Tales_Idle-Explorer/CONTRIBUTING.md

 # Contributing to [Project Name]

 Thank you for considering contributing to **[Project Name]**!
 Your help is greatly appreciated.
-This guide will help you get started with contributing to the project.
+This guide will help you get started with contributing to the project

 ---